 The multiple well test utilizes one or more observation wells at selected distances and locations relative to the pumping well.
-Water levels are monitored in the pumping and observation wells the specific pump tests to be conducted.
+Water levels are monitored in the pumping and observation wells throughout the duration of the test.

 The remaining discussion provides the requirements and procedures for step-drawdown tests and single and multiple well constant rate pump tests.
-These represent minimum requirements as site-and project-specific information and criteria must be incorporated in planning and conducting pump tests.
-The project work plans will provide the necessary additional requirements and procedures for
+These represent minimum requirements as siteand project-specific information and criteria must be incorporated in planning and conducting pump tests.
+The project work plans will provide the necessary additional requirements and procedures for the specific pump tests to be conducted.